 Northair is a mineral exploration company actively engaged in the acquisition, exploration and development of strategic mineral properties throughout North America with a particular focus in Mexico.
 The Company is listed on the TSX Venture Exchange ("TSXV") and trades under the symbol "INM".
 In Mexico, exploration is conducted by its wholly owned subsidiary, Grupo Northair de Mexico, S.A. de C.V. ("Grupo Northair").

-Highlights for the year ended February 28, 2013
+Highlights for the three months ended May 31, 2013